 Reimbursement of expenses or other expenses:

 This clause provides that the employee should not disclose any confidential information or trade and business secrets about the organization in which he is working to any third party without prior permission from the employer.
-Such a clause can be part of the employment agreement or there can be separate execution of confidential or non-disclosure agreements.
-This clause can also survive after the termination of an employment agreement for a certain period to prevent the leak of any vital information.
+Such a clause can be part of the employment agreement or there can be separate execution of confidential or non-disclosure Employee Contract.
+This clause can also survive after the termination of an Employee Contract for a certain period to prevent the leak of any vital information.

 This clause restricts an employee from competing with the employer or working under a competitor during the period of employment and even after the termination of employment for a specified period.
 This can be a separate non-compete agreement or be a part of the employment agreement itself.
 Further, an employee after the termination of his employment is not allowed to provide or solicit advice to the clients of the former organization where he worked.
 It also provides that he should not lure any of his former employee colleagues for resigning from the job and joining him.